joostkremers/parsebib/README.md

 The way values are converted to strings can be customised to some extent by the use of certain special variables, discussed below.

 The argument `fields` is a list of names of the fields that should be included in the entries returned.
 Fields not in this list are ignored.
 Note that the field names should be symbols; comparison is case-sensitive.

+Note that all arguments in this function are keyword arguments.

 #### `parsebib-stringify-json (entry &optional year-only)`  ####